Dynavy/SHOP-PROJECT/README.md

-JAVA Practice from UF3, UF4 AND UF5.
+JAVA PROJECT 1º AND 2º GRADE OF DAM.

 It consists of developing a store and implementing new logic and features.